2013 Chrysler Town & Country Performance

 The 2013 Chrysler Town & Country is powered by a 3.6-liter V6 engine that makes 283 horsepower.
-The engine is paired with a six-speed automatic transmission .
-Fuel economy is an EPA-estimated 17 mpg in the city and 25 on the highway.
-That's lower than class leaders.
+The engine is paired with a six-speed automatic transmission.
+Fuel economy is an EPA-estimated 17/25 mpg city/highway, which is lower than that of class leaders.

 Reviewers say that the Town & Country has decent power, but the reviews don't get much better than that.
-They say the engine doesn't seem like the engine makes 283 horsepower, and it is somewhat unrefined.
+They say the engine doesn't seem like it makes 283 horsepower, and is somewhat unrefined.

 - "This minivan accelerates smoothly, if not as sprightly as its 283-horsepower rating would suggest.
 The transmission upshifts smoothly.
 Some downshifts require a somewhat deep pressing of the gas pedal." -- Consumer Guide

 - "The Chrysler's V6 engine, while powerful and fairly smooth, can get noisy under hard acceleration.
 The six-speed automatic transmission does an admirable job of keeping power on tap, but gearchanges can be abrupt." -- Edmunds

 - "Chrysler's new 3.6-liter Pentastar V6 has power in reserve and can move a fully-loaded Limited model without making you wish for a HEMI V8.
 The engine and transmission work fairly seamlessly, never feeling overburdened or indecisive, and the dash-mounted gear selector is easy to master." -- Kelley Blue Book

 Most reviewers say that other minivans handle better than the Chrysler Town & Country.
 While the Town & Country has a decent ride, vans like the Honda Odyssey corner with more confidence, have less nose dive during panic stops and are quieter overall.